sideeffects/stats_core/README.md

 ```

-Follow the instructions in INSTALL.txt
+You can follow the instructions in INSTALL.txt to get your server up and running.

 -----------------------------------------------------------------------------------------------------------------
 Currently, stats_core will not work unless the stats_houdini extension is also installed.
 You can download it from